valentinabc19/Leukemia-Cancer-Risk-ETL/README.md

 ## Description

-This project used a dataset extracted from [Kaggle](https://www.kaggle.com/datasets/ankushpanday1/leukemia-cancer-risk-prediction-dataset?resource=download) containing leukemia-related health data, which includes 143,194 patient records from 22 different countries, with biases in demographic distribution, socioeconomic status, and leukemia prevalence.
-This dataset has intentional biases to reflect real-world health disparities.
+This project presents the development of a complete ETL (Extract, Transform, Load) pipeline designed to process, analyze, and deliver insights on leukemia-related risk factors across various global regions.
+This project used a dataset extracted from [Kaggle](https://www.kaggle.com/datasets/ankushpanday1/leukemia-cancer-risk-prediction-dataset?resource=download) containing leukemia-related health data, which 143,194 patient records from 22 different countries.

 The technologies used are:

-- *Python* → Para el análisis exploratorio de datos (EDA) y la limpieza de datos.
+- *Python* → Core programming language used throughout the project for data extraction, transformation, validation, and integration tasks.
-- *Jupyter Notebook* → Para la ejecución y documentación del código en Python.
+- *Jupyter Notebook* → For the execution and documentation of Python code.
-- *PostgreSQL* → Para el almacenamiento y gestión de los datos.
-- *PowerBI Desktop* → Para la creación de visualizaciones y dashboards.
+- *PostgreSQL* → Used as the central DB for storing the processed data in a dimensional model optimized for analytical queries.
+- *Airflow* → Served as the orchestrator of the ETL pipeline, managing task dependencies and automating the data flow from extraction to loading.
+- *PowerBI Desktop* → Used to design and publish interactive dashboards that visualize key leukemia risk indicators and regional trends.
+- *Great Expectations* → Integrated into the pipeline to enforce data quality through expectations on schema, null values, ranges, and distributions.
+- *Kafka* → Implemented to enable real-time data streaming, allowing a live feed of key leukemia metrics to be consumed and visualized dynamically.

 The dependencies used in python are in a `requirements.txt` file

 ## Dataset information

-- **patient_id**: ID del paciente, es un número autoincremental.
+- **patient_id**: Patient ID is an auto-incremental number.
-- **age**: la edad del paciente.
+- **age**: patient's age.
-- **gender**: el género del paciente, que podía ser Female (Femenino) o Male (Masculino).
+- **gender**: the patient's gender, which could be Female or Male.
-- **country**: país del que es el paciente.
+- **country**: the patient's country.
-- **wbc_count**: recuente de glóbulos blancos.
+- **wbc_count**: white blood cells count.
-- **rbc_count**: recuento de glóbulos rojos.
+- **rbc_count**: red blood cells count.
-- **platelet_count**: recuento de plaquetas.
-- **hemoglobin_level**: nivel de hemoglobina.
-- **bone_marrow_blasts**: Blastos de médula ósea.
-- **genetic_mutation**: indica si se tiene alguna mutación genética, se establece con “yes” o “no”.
-- **family_history**: indica si se tiene historial familiar de leucemia, se establece con “yes” o “no”.
-- **smoking_status**: indica si el paciente fuma o ha fumado, se establece con “yes” o “no”.
-- **alcohol_consumption**: indica si el paciente consume o ha consumido, se establece con “yes” o “no”.
-- **radiation_exposure**: indica si el paciente ha estado expuesto a radiación, se establece con “yes” o “no”.
-- **infection_history**: indica si el paciente tiene un historial de infecciones, se establece con “yes” o “no”.
-- **BMI**: es el índice de masa corporal.
-- **chronic_illness**: indica si el paciente tiene una enfermedad crónica, se establece con “yes” o “no”.
-- **immune_disorders:** indica si el paciente tiene algún desorden inmunológico, se establece con “yes” o “no”.
+- **platelet_count**
+- **hemoglobin_level**
+- **bone_marrow_blasts**
+- **genetic_mutation**: indicates whether you have a genetic mutation, set with “yes” or “no”.
+- **family_history**: indicates whether you have a family history of leukemia, set with “yes” or “no”.
+- **smoking_status**: indicates whether the patient smokes or has smoked, set with “yes” or “no”.
+- **alcohol_consumption**: indicates whether the patient consumes or has consumed alcohol, set with “yes” or “no”.
+- **radiation_exposure**: indicates whether the patient has been exposed to radiation, set with “yes” or “no”.
+- **infection_history**: indicates whether the patient has a history of infections, set with “yes” or “no”.
+- **BMI**: is the body mass index.
+- **chronic_illness**: indicates whether the patient has a chronic disease, set with “yes” or “no”.
+- **immune_disorders:** indicates whether the patient has an immune disorder, set with “yes” or “no”.
-- **ethnicity**: indica la etnia, como “A”, “B” o “C”.
+- **ethnicity**: indicates ethnicity, such as “A”, “B” or “C”.
-- **socioeconomic_status**: indica el estado socieconómico del paciente.
-Se establece como “Medium” (medio), “Low” (bajo) y “High” (alto).
-- **urban_rural**: indica si el paciente vive en una zona rural (”Rural”) o urbana (”Urban”).
-- **leukemia_status**: indica si el paciente tiene leucemia o no. Se establece como “Negative” (negativo) o “Positive” (positivo).
+- **socioeconomic_status**: indicates the socioeconomic status of the patient, it is set as “Medium”, “Low” and “High”.
+- **urban_rural**: indicates whether the patient lives in a rural or urban area.
+- **leukemia_status**: indicates whether the patient has leukemia or not, it is set as “Negative” or “Positive”.

 ## 📂 Project Structure